Day 1: Arrive into Christchurch City, you will be transferred to the Heritage Hotel and have the rest of the day free to explore

 Leave the steaming vents and boiling pools of the geothermal region behind as you make your way through the lush dairy pastures of the Waikato.
 Take in the emerald green landscapes most famous for their role in the Lord of the Rings and Hobbit films.
 Arrive into the small town of Matamata, for a visit to the fully intact set of Hobbiton.

-Hobbiton Movie Set Tour
+Hobbiton Movie Set tour from Shires Rest

 Your drive continues north west crossing the dairy country of the Hauraki Plains before arriving at State Highway 1.
 The Bombay Hills guide you to Auckland City